Prostatectomy: Epidemiology

 The use of radical prostatectomy as treatment for prostate cancer increased significantly from 1980 to 1990.
 As of 2000, the median age of men undergoing radical prostatectomy for localized prostate cancer was 62.

 Though a very common procedure, the experience level of the surgeon performing the operation is important in determining the outcomes, rate of complications, and side effects.
 The more prostatectomies performed by a surgeon, the better the outcomes.
 This is true for prostatectomies done as open procedures and those done using minimally invasive techniques.

 History

 William Belfield, MD is generally credited for performing the first intentional prostatectomy via the suprapubic route in 1885, 1886 or 1887 at Cook County Hospital in Chicago.
-Hugh H. Young MD in collaboration with William Stewart Halsted MD developed the open, radical and perineal prostatectomies in 1904 at Johns Hopkins Brady Urological Institute, the first version of the procedure that became generally feasible.
-The Irish surgeon Terence Millin, MD (1903–1980) developed the radical retropubic prostatectomy in 1945.
-American urologist Patrick C. Walsh, MD (1938—present) developed the modern nerve-sparing, retropubic prostatectomy with minimal blood loss.
+Hugh H. Young, MD in collaboration with William Stewart Halsted, MD developed the open, radical and perineal prostatectomies in 1904 at Johns Hopkins Brady Urological Institute, the first version of the procedure that became generally feasible.
+Irish surgeon Terence Millin, MD developed the radical retropubic prostatectomy in 1945.
+American urologist Patrick C. Walsh, MD developed the modern nerve-sparing, retropubic prostatectomy with minimal blood loss.
 The first laparoscopic prostatectomy was performed in 1991 by William Schuessler, MD and colleagues in Texas.

 Costs

 A 2014 survey of prostatectomy fees for uninsured patients at 70 United States hospitals found an average facility fee of $34,720 and average surgeon and anesthesiologist fees of $8,280.

+These figures primarily reflect costs for radical prostatectomy performed for prostate cancer.
+The cost of minimally invasive or laser prostate surgery for benign prostatic hyperplasia (such as holmium laser enucleation of the prostate, HoLEP) is typically lower due to shorter hospitalization and fewer resources required.